LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/all-connections.md

 date: 2019-01-21 11:55:32 +0000
 isNew: false
 ---
-The All Connections tab displays every one of your brand’s messaging conversations, both active and closed, in one easy-to-navigate page.
+The All Conversations tab displays every one of your brand’s messaging conversations, both active and closed, in one easy-to-navigate page.
 This area is a useful tool for managers to search through closed conversations, including for survey answers to open questions.

 ![](/img/all-connections-1.png)

-All Connections allows agent managers and agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.
+All Conversations allows agent managers and agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.

 Advanced filtering and search capabilities lead to meaningful analysis on business topics, consumer satisfaction, and operational effectiveness